dee2314/dee2314/README.md

 ## Hey, I'm Dee <img src= "https://em-content.zobj.net/source/animated-noto-color-emoji/356/waving-hand_medium-dark-skin-tone_1f44b-1f3fe_1f3fe.gif" alt = "Wave" style = "float" width = "25px">

 Greetings!
-I go by Dee and am a self-proclaimed nerd, proudly believing in the power of code to transform the world into a more accessible and inclusive space
+I go by Dee and am a self-proclaimed nerd, proudly believing in the power of code to transform the world into a more accessible and inclusive space.

 :mailbox: Say Hello!